-On August 1, 2011, The Company acquired 100% of the equity interests of Focus Yiju for fixed cash consideration of approximately \$3.11 million, plus additional variable cash consideration of up to a maximum of \$2.3 million that is contingent upon the achievement of specified performance milestones through June 30, 2014, plus a specified percentage of Focus Yiju's net profit during the period ending June 30, 2014.
-Focus

-Yiju is primarily engaged in the advertising business.
-The Company began to consolidate Focus Yiju's financial statements on August 8, 2011.
+On August 8, 2011, the Sohu Group acquired 100% of the equity interests in Focus Yiju for fixed cash consideration of approximately \$3.11 million, plus additional variable cash consideration that is contingent upon the achievement of specified performance milestones through June 30, 2014 and a specified percentage of Focus Yiju's net profits during the period ending June 30, 2014.
+Focus Yiju is primarily engaged in the advertising business.
+The Sohu Group began to consolidate Focus Yiju's financial statements on August 8, 2011.